Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 By expressing these diagrams as an equation and taking into account all the symmetry factors, we obtain the closed equation \eqref{closed1}. \begin{flushright} $\square$ \end{flushright}

-The structure of 1PI $4$-point function may be obtained from the same strategy in terms of elementary essential or marginal couplings, as well as effective $2$-point functions.
+The structure of 1PI four-point function may be obtained from the same strategy in terms of elementary essential or marginal couplings, as well as effective two-point functions.
 All the configurations for boundary vertices are pictured on Figure \eqref{fig15}.
 Note that, for the quartic pseudo-melonic boundaries, we have to add the ones coming from $3$-valent pseudo melonic vertices.
-The interior of the diagram can be determined for each configurations with the two following statements: \begin{enumerate} \item The structure of the graph is a tree in the HS representation. \item The connectivity of the external faces between the boundary vertices have to be ensured following their respective nature. \end{enumerate} For the rest of this paper we focus our attention on the renormalization group flow for local interactions, corresponding to purely tensorial invariants.
+The interior of the diagram can be determined for each configuration with the two following statements: \begin{enumerate} \item The structure of the graph is a tree in the HS representation. \item The connectivity of the external faces between the boundary vertices has to be ensured following their respective nature. \end{enumerate} For the rest of this paper we focus our attention on the renormalization group flow for local interactions, corresponding to purely tensorial invariants.
 We focus on the zero-momenta effective vertices.
-Even with this simplification, the computation of the zero-momenta $4$-point function remains difficult, especially when the boundary graph is a quartic melon, due to the large number of configurations.
+Even with this simplification, the computation of the zero-momenta four-point function remains difficult, especially when the boundary graph is a quartic melon, due to the large number of configurations.
 Then, to simplify the proofs, we split the computation into some partial results, corresponding the elementary ‘‘building block'' configurations. \\

-First, let us consider a LO $4$-point graph having quartic melonic boundary, such that the external edges are fully connected to melonic vertices.
+First, let us consider a LO four-point graph having quartic melonic boundary, such that the external edges are fully connected to melonic vertices.
 Such a configuration corresponds to Figure \eqref{fig15}a.
 Let us call ‘‘red'' the color of the external faces running through the interior of the diagram between the ends vertices.
-In the HS representation, such a graph corresponds to a $2$-ciliated tree and the two cilia being joined together with a red path made of a succession of colored or bicolored edges whose one of them be red.
+In the HS representation, such a graph corresponds to a two-ciliated tree and the two cilia are joined together with a red path made of a succession of colored or bicolored edges where one of them is red.
 Figure \eqref{fig17} provides an example of this configuration.
 We call this path the \textit{skeleton}, and the length of the skeleton the number of edges building with him.
-Moreover, we call \textit{purely melonic} the LO $2$-ciliated trees whose skeleton edges have a single color.
+Moreover, we call \textit{purely melonic} the LO two-ciliated trees whose skeleton edges have a single color.